 Research in Pro Football Prospectus 2008 suggests that overuse in college does not create a problem for top prospects, but also shows that players chosen after the first round rarely have a successful NFL career after a college season with over 330 carries.

-It’s worth noting that the return to the committee backfields that dominated the '60s and '70s may mean an end to the Curse of 370.
-No running back has gone over 370 carries since Michael Turner in 2008 until DeMarco Murray ran the ball 392 times last year.
+It’s worth noting that the return to the committee backfields that dominated the '60s and '70s nearly meant an end to the Curse of 370.
+No running back had gone over 370 carries since Michael Turner in 2008 until DeMarco Murray ran the ball 392 times last year.
 The Cowboys, perhaps fearing for Murray's health, allowed him to enter unrestricted free agency.

 There are three units on a football team, but they are not of equal importance.
 Our DVOA ratings provide good evidence for this.
 For a long time, the saying from Football Outsiders was that the total quality of an NFL team is three parts offense, three parts defense, and one part special teams.
 Further recent research suggests that offense is even more important than we originally believed.
 Recent work by Chase Stuart, Neil Paine, and Brian Burke suggests a split between offense and defense of roughly 58-42, without considering special teams.
 Our research suggests that special teams contributes about 13 percent to total performance; if you measure the remaining 87 percent with a 58-42 ratio, you get roughly 4:3:1.
 When we compare the range of offense, defense, and special teams DVOA ratings, we get the same results, with the best and worst offenses roughly 130 percent stronger than the best and worst defenses, and roughly four times stronger than the best and worst special teams.